To my older sister, Kiensha,

 Since I was a little girl, I have always known what it feels like to be loved, even though we didn’t have an easy childhood.

 Born in the Bahamas, I am the fourth child of 10 on our mother’s side.
 You are eight years older than me, and we have different dads.
 My dad didn’t know about me while we lived in the Bahamas.
 At just two years old, mom would leave to gamble, and you, at 10 years old, would take over as our caregiver.
-There were nights I was crying because I was hungry and we were out of food.
+There were nights I would cry because I was hungry and we were out of food.
 You’d be the one to look for mom or for a way to feed us.
 One time, I started to choke, and you saved me.

 When I was three, we moved to the United States.
 In first grade, I was in the play Chicken Little.
 While our mom was there, what I remember most is seeing you cheering me on and taking pictures.
 You used those pictures to create a memory book for me.

-Unfortunately soon after, when I was seven.
-Mom continued to gamble, and we became homeless.
+Unfortunately soon after, when I was seven, Mom continued to gamble, and we became homeless.
 We stopped going to school and went from hotel to hotel until an investigator from the Department of Children and Families showed up at our room one day.
 When the investigator realized our mother was unable to provide stable housing, they took us away.
 Along with two of my sisters, I went to one foster care home while you went to a different one.

 Foster care was horrible.
 I was beaten and locked in a room because I peed in my bed.
 And even worse, I didn’t get to see you while I was there.
 But after a year, my father found out I was in foster care and brought me home to live with him.
 Around that time, you and five of our siblings went to live with a relative.